Hyacinthe Sigismond Gerdil: Cardinalate

-Gerdil was designated a cardinal in petto in 1773 by Pope Clement XIV, but that pope died before his appointment could be made public.
+Gerdil was designated a cardinal in petto in 1773 by Pope Clement XIV.
+However, that pope died before his appointment could be made public.
 He was appointed as a consultor to the Holy Office in 1776 by Pope Pius VI, moving to Rome, where he took a residence next to the General Motherhouse of the Barnabite Order at the Church of San Carlo ai Catinari.
 The King of Sardinia named him the commendatory abbot of the Abbey of San Michele della Chiusa in January 1777.
 He carried out his supervision of the distant abbey from Rome through correspondence, devoting much of the benefice he gained to the help of the poor.

 In March of that same year, Gerdil was appointed the bishop of the titular see of Dibona, and was consecrated at the Barnabite church by Cardinal Marcantonio Colonna, the Vicar General of Rome.
 The following June he again named a cardinal in petto by Pope Pius, receiving the red hat on 18 December 1777 and the titular church of San Giovanni a Porta Latina on 30 March 1778.
 The pope also appointed him to various congregations of the Roman Curia, including that of Prefect of the Propaganda Fide.

 Gerdil changed his title to that of the Basilica of Santa Cecilia in Trastevere.
 He served briefly as the Camerlengo of the Holy Roman Church (1786-1787).